admindatahandbook/book/testing/index.md

 ## About the Authors {-}

 [Jim Shen](https://www.povertyactionlab.org/person/shen) is the Senior Manager for the [Innovations in Data and Experiments for Action Initiative (IDEA)](https://www.povertyactionlab.org/initiative/innovations-data-experiments-action) at the Abdul Latif Jameel Poverty Action Lab based at MIT.
 He was the Data Manager for the Center for Education Policy Analysis (CEPA) from January 2015 to August 2019 where he managed the CEPA data warehouse.
 He was responsible for the day-to-day operations of the CEPA data warehouse, serving as the point of contact for Stanford researchers utilizing San Francisco Unified School District (SFUSD) data and SFUSD staff for data exchanges.
+Jim holds a BA in history and international relations and an MA in political science from the University of California, San Diego.

 [Lars Vilhuber](https://lars.vilhuber.com/) is the Executive Director of the Labor Dynamics Institute at Cornell University, and a faculty member in Cornell University’s Economics Department.
 He is also the American Economic Association’s Data Editor.
 Lars is a Co-Chair of IDEA.
 His research interests relate to the dynamics of the labor market.
 He also has extensive experience in the application of privacy-preserving publication and access to restricted data.
 He is chair of the scientific committee of the French restricted-access system [CASD](https://casd.eu), member of the governing board of the Canadian Research Data Centre Network ([CRDCN](https://crdcn.org)), and incoming chair of the  American Statistical Association‘s [Committee on Privacy and Confidentiality](https://community.amstat.org/cpc/home).
 Lars has an undergraduate degree in Economics from Universität Bonn and a Ph.D. in Economics from Université de Montréal.